-Workspaces are hosted private collaborative analytic environments within the AnalytiXagility platform, which a distributed team can access both through their web browser, and via virtual desktop environments.
+Workspaces are hosted private collaborative analytic environments within the AnalytiXagility platform, which a distributed team can access through both their web browser and virtual desktop environments (where applicable).
 Workspaces provide a model for teams that may align to projects, programmes or working groups from one or more organisations or departments.

 The core principles of a workspace are:

 - Workspaces are private to their members.